RaviTambade/AspnetMarchWeekend25/Notes/Week2/cleancodestrategy.md

-Certainly!
-Here's the same content, now rewritten in an engaging **mentor-style storytelling format**, tailored to motivate and guide your students through the **Clean Code strategy in .NET Core**:

----

-## 👨‍🏫 Mentor Storytelling Format

 ## ✨ Clean Code Strategy in .NET Core

 > *“Code is read more often than it is written.
 So, write it as if the next person maintaining it is a vengeful warrior who knows where you live.”*